therealbstern/apcupsd/doc/manual/manual.rst

 /var/log/messages because apcupsd writes more detailed information to the log file whenever there is an error.

-If you have a UPS that uses apcsmart protcol, you can manually test the serial communications with the UPS by starting a serial port communications program (such as minicom, tip, or cu) with the settings 2400 8N1 (2400 baud, 8 data bits, no parity, 1 stop bit).
+If you have a UPS that uses apcsmart protocol, you can manually test the serial communications with the UPS by starting a serial port communications program (such as minicom, tip, or cu) with the settings 2400 8N1 (2400 baud, 8 data bits, no parity, 1 stop bit).
 Be extremely careful what you send to